STATE OF MINNESOTA

 S Y L L A B U S

-2. A restorative justice program does not have authority under Minn.
+1. A district court may stay adjudication of a felony-theft charge only to avoid an injustice resulting from the prosecutor's clear abuse of discretion in the exercise of the charging function.2.
+A restorative justice program does not have authority under Minn.
 Stat. § 611A.775 (1998) to assign a sanction for a criminal offense that would be an improper sentence if imposed by the district court.

 3. When sentencing a defendant who has participated in a restorative justice program under Minn.
 Stat. § 611A.775, the district court is not required to impose a sanction assigned in the restorative justice program.